LinguaTechnica/speedway_api/README.md

 * `application.properties`: Spring profiles for the app config (test, prod and dev).
 * `docker-compose.yaml`: The stack configuration which includes MySQL and the Spring service.

 All environment variables for the Spring application are stored in the environment.
-Those variables are then used for all other configurations in the app.

 Docker has it's own environments for each container and those variables are defined in `docker-compose.yaml`.
 By configuring the properties files, you can streamline the build and running of the app for any environment.

 Try building and running the app to get a closer look at how they work.